Conformal Convolution and Monte Carlo Meta-learners for Predictive Inference of Individual Treatment Effects: Background

-This procedure, termed full or transductive conformal prediction, is computationally intensive.
-Therefore, a more applicable variant of full CP, called inductive or split CP (ICP) \cite{papadopoulosInductiveConfidenceMachines2002}, offers computational efficiency and enables the integration of CP with ML algorithms, such as neural networks and tree-based models.
-In ICP, the training sequence $(x,y) = \{(x_1, y_1), ...,(x_{n}, y_{n})\}$ is portioned into a proper training sequence $\{(x_1, y_1), ..., (x_{m}, y_{m})\}$ and a calibration sequence $\{(x_{m+1}, y_{m+1}), ..., (x_{n}, y_{n})\}$.
+This procedure, termed full or transductive CP, is computationally intensive, as it requires refitting of the underlying model for each $y$ in the target domain.
+Therefore, a more applicable variant of full CP, called inductive or split CP (ICP) \citep{papadopoulosInductiveConfidenceMachines2002}, offers computational efficiency and enables the integration of CP with ML algorithms, such as neural networks and tree-based models.
+In ICP, the training sequence $Z_{1:n} = \{(X_1, Y_1), ...,(X_{n}, Y_{n})\}$ is portioned into a proper training sequence $\{(X_1, Y_1), ..., (X_{m}, Y_{m})\}$ and a calibration sequence $\{(X_{m+1}, Y_{m+1}), ..., (X_{n}, Y_{n})\}$.
 We first train a regression model $\hat{y}(x)$ using the proper training sequence.
-Then, we generate nonconformity scores $R_i$ for data points $(x_i,y_i)$ where $m < i \leq n$.
-These scores, which can be calculated using metrics like absolute error $R_i = |y_i - \hat{y}_i| $, are subsequently sorted in descending order, resulting in a ranking: $R^*_1,..., R^*_{n-m}$.
-For a new test object $x_{n+1}$ and point prediction $\hat{y}_{n+1}$, ICP outputs then a prediction interval for a desired target coverage of $1 - \alpha$:
+Then, based on nonconformity score $s$, we generate nonconformity scores $S_i$ for data points $(X_i, Y_i)$ where $m < i \leq n$.
+The nonconformity score function $s$ leverages the pre-trained regression model, e.g., the absolute error $s=|y-\hat{y}|$.
+These nonconformity scores together with test object $X_{n+1}$ and significance level $\alpha$ defines: